bczsalba/pytermgui/docs/widgets/styling.md

 Under the hood, it will look at the given color, and generate some complementaries for it.

-The above code gives use the following palette, btw:
+The above code gives use the following palette, by the way:

 ```termage-svg width=91 height=44 title=
 from pytermgui import palette